-2.11 WIND FORCES ON ROOFS
+2.12 WIND FORCES ON BUILDINGS

-Winds create considerable forces on both the topside and the underside of roof cladding, and you must consider these forces in the design and fixing of any roof.
+Winds create considerable forces on both the outside and the inside of cladding, and you must consider these forces in the design and fixing of any roof.
 The forces are:

 - inward forces tending to collapse the roof cladding inwards, caused by wind acting directly on the windward side; and - outward forces tending to lift the roof cladding from its framing, and the entire roof structure from the rest of the building.
 Outward forces can be caused both by uplift from negative wind pressures, outside the building; and by positive wind pressure inside the building.